CoolmanCZ/upp_cmake/README.md

 - yes - the flag changes / specifies the behavior of the script
 - set - the flag is set by the script, if it is not defined
 - 'empty' - the flag is not used / set by the script

+Script set and using new flags (can be disabled by configuration parameters)
+* flagGNUC11 - to set compiler flag -std=c++11
+* flagMP - to enable multiple process build

 ### Main configuration flags
 Flag | Supported | Description